 - The raw image data sent to the RAM managed by the IMH goes through MH/MR/MMR/JPEG compression or is left uncompressed, depending on the operator's settings.
 TIFF headers are attached to all data except JPEG-compressed files.
 The data is then sent over the network in a commonly used image file format.
-In addition, it is also possible to convert these files to multi-TIFF or PDF format before they are sent. - When authenticating with User Codes, the User Code data is sent from the TWAIN driver in binary format (unencrypted).
+In addition, it is also possible to convert these files to multi-TIFF or PDF format before they are sent. - When sending an email from the MFP via the SMTP server, the operator can either send the scanned image as a file attachment, or send a text-only email that contains the URL for accessing the image in the MFP HDD.
+Using this URL, the operator then accesses the image via DeskTopBinder or DeskTopEditor for Production. - When authenticating with User Codes, the User Code data is sent from the TWAIN driver in binary format (unencrypted).
 However when using User Authentication with the TWAIN driver, the password is encrypted before being sent.
 In addition, the password set from the MFP operation panel for accessing Document Server documents is not sent to DeskTopBinder or DeskTopEditor for Production.
 This password is only used for authentication when downloading the requested Document Server documents to these PC applications, or for access control with remote forwarding.